TheRealTreebeard/tweeter/README.md

 # tweeter

-this projects exists only to share this file with my group for class
+this exists to share this project with my class